-CHEM Trust is currently part of a project on Hazardous Chemicals in Plastic Packaging with other NGOs and academic scientists based in Europe and the US.
-The scientists involved in the project have compiled a database of Chemicals associated with Plastic Packaging (CPPdb).
-The database contains 4283 substances, 148 substances are known to be hazardous for human health and/or the environment.
-However, many of the other chemicals in the database have no toxicity information meaning their impact on the environment and people is not known.
+From 2017-2019 CHEM Trust took part in a project on Hazardous Chemicals in Plastic Packaging with other NGOs and academic scientists based in Europe and the US.
+The scientists involved in the project compiled a database of Chemicals associated with Plastic Packaging (CPPdb).

 For more information about the project read our blogs:

 - “Hazardous chemicals in plastic packaging: an initial analysis”